open-energy-transition/form-energy-storage/_sources/00-readme.md

 The default dataset consists of:

-- A grid model based on a modified [GridKit](https://github.com/bdw/GridKit) extraction of the [ENTSO-E Transmission System Map](https://www.entsoe.eu/data/map/).
-The grid model contains 7072 lines
+- A grid model based on a prebuilt high voltage-electricity grid (incl.
+200 kV and above) extracted from [OpenStreetMap](https://www.openstreetmap.org/).
+The route and circuit lengths are similar to those found in the official [ENTSO-E Transmission Inventory data](https://www.entsoe.eu/data/power-stats/).
   (alternating current lines at and above 220kV voltage level and all high voltage direct current lines) and 3803 substations.
 - The open power plant database [powerplantmatching](https://github.com/PyPSA/powerplantmatching).
 - Electrical demand time series from the [OPSD project](https://open-power-system-data.org/).